Pierre Marc Johnson: Early life and family

-Member of the Cabinet
+Political career

 In 1976, Pierre Marc Johnson successfully ran as the Parti Québécois candidate for the district of Anjou.
 Premier René Lévesque appointed him to the cabinet in 1977 and he was re-elected in 1981.

 Johnson served as Minister of Labour from 1977 to 1980, Minister to Consumers, Cooperatives and Financial Institutions from 1980 to 1981, Minister of Social Affairs from 1981 to 1984 and Attorney General from 1984 to 1985.

 Premier of Quebec

 In the leadership election of 1985, Johnson was chosen to succeed PQ founder René Lévesque as leader of the party and consequently as Premier of Quebec.

 Johnson was generally considered to be soft on the sovereignty of Quebec issue.
 He put independence on the back burner, as Lévesque had begun to do under the "beau risque" approach and eventually made that approach the official constitutional policy of his party, calling it "National Affirmation".

 Johnson was described as somewhat on the right of the party.